tcwalther/virtualenv-tools/readme.md

 # Python Virtualenv Tools

-If you envy Rubyists for their centralized management of gemsets, this collection of script might be for you.
+If you envy Rubyists for their centralized management of gemsets, this collection of scripts might be for you.
 Virtualenvs work great when they are used for a single project each.
 If you find yourself reusing the same virtualenvs in multiple folders, you might prefer a centralized solution.

 With these scripts you:
 - organize all your virtualenvs in `~/.virtualenvs/`